GEREUSI/DAOC-vilnius-tech-shard/README.md

 #### db-apply.sh
 ```
-Applies .SQL files that had not been applied to the database.
+Applies .SQL files in /data that had not been applied to the database.
 Applied filenames are saved in .applied file.
+Database container has to be running for script to work.
 ```